 What if my list doesn’t meet your strict requirements?

 You should send your mail through a bulk mail service instead.

 Why do you have strict requirements?

 Our mailing list rules are no stricter than other ISPs that deal with general email.
-However, it’s true that our rules are much stricter than some companies that provide only bulk mail delivery services.
+However, it’s true that our rules are much stricter than many companies that provide only bulk mail delivery services.

 Although we allow mailing lists, our customers mostly use our email systems for normal person-to-person business or personal messages.
 We need to make sure that 100% of that mail is delivered without being tagged by other ISPs as potential “spam”.